PROJECT MANAGEMENT IN THE DIGITAL ERA - 2021/2

 All assessments are typically due by Monday of week 43 (FT) and by the fourth Monday after completion of the module (PT).

-- Assessment B is a collective project.
-It requires students to relate their theoretical understanding to practice by working together to plan a project or programme based on a case material.
+- Assessment A requires students to relate their theoretical understanding to practice by working in a group to plan a project or programme based on a case material.

-- Assessment C is a paired assignment.
-It requires students to critically evaluate their understanding of theoretical concepts, reflect on their individual performance within the group project and their learning from the module
+- Assessment B requires students to critically evaluate their understanding of theoretical concepts, reflect on their individual performance within the group project and their learning from the module

 Feedback will be provided in the following forms: